Super Bowl XXXVI halftime show: Background

 U2's 2000 studio album All That You Can't Leave Behind was commercially and critically successful.
 It debuted at number one in 32 countries and sold 10 million copies by December 2001.
 The record's lead single, "Beautiful Day", was a worldwide hit, and in February 2001 it won Grammy Awards for Best Rock Performance by a Duo or Group with Vocal, Song of the Year, and Record of the Year.
 The band embarked on a concert tour, the Elevation Tour, in March 2001.
-The first two legs sold out all 83 concerts across North America and Europe and grossed US$105 million.
+The first two legs sold out all 83 concerts across North America and Europe, grossing US$105 million.

-On September 10, 2001, Clear Channel Entertainment (CCE) and SFX Entertainment announced a third leg of U2's Elevation Tour, consisting of a return trip to North America.
+On September 10, 2001, Clear Channel Entertainment (CCE) and SFX Entertainment announced a third leg of the Elevation Tour, consisting of a return trip to North America.
 Tickets for the shows were scheduled to go on sale on September 15, but the day after the announcement, the September 11 attacks occurred in the United States; four passenger airliners were hijacked by al-Qaeda terrorists and crashed in New York City and near Washington, D.C., killing nearly 3,000 people.
 CCE and SFX postponed ticket sales out of respect for the tragedy.
-Many artists cancelled tours of North America altogether in the wake of the attacks, but on September 17, CCE and SFX announced that the Elevation Tour would continue as planned and that tickets would go on sale for various shows starting September 21.
+Many artists cancelled tours of North America altogether in the wake of the attacks, but CCE and SFX announced on September 17 that the Elevation Tour would continue as planned and that tickets would go on sale for various shows starting September 21.

 Following the attacks, All That You Can't Leave Behind found added resonance with American audiences, as the album climbed on the Billboard 200 chart and songs such as "Walk On" and "Peace on Earth" garnered radio airplay.
 Both tracks were performed during U2's appearance on the America: A Tribute to Heroes telethon to benefit the attack victims.
-The Elevation Tour was the top-earning North American tour of 2001 with a gross of US$109.7 million, the second-highest ever at the time for a North American tour.
-Globally, it grossed US$143.5 million from 2.18 million tickets sold, making it the year's highest-grossing tour overall.
+The Elevation Tour was the top-earning North American tour of 2001 with a gross of $109.7 million, the second-highest ever at the time for a North American tour.
+Globally, it grossed $143.5 million from 2.18 million tickets sold, making it the year's highest-grossing tour overall.
 U2 was named "Band of the Year" by the magazines Rolling Stone and Spin.

 As a result of the September 11 attacks, the National Football League (NFL) postponed its games scheduled for that week until the end of the 2001 regular season.
-To allow the playoffs to be held in their entirety, in October the NFL rescheduled Super Bowl XXXVI at the Louisiana Superdome from January 27, 2002, to February 3.
+To allow the playoffs to be held in their entirety, in October the NFL rescheduled Super Bowl XXXVI at the Louisiana Superdome from January 27 to February 3, 2002.